 Baptcare’s chaplains are a point of difference in the lives of the people they serve.
-For our Sanctuary residents in particular, the chaplains are an extension of the case workers in their lives, and focus on the residents’ spiritual health and wellbeing.
+For the Sanctuary residents in particular, the chaplains are an important part of the support staff, and focus on the residents’ spiritual health and wellbeing.

 “It’s about understanding the whole person and seeing them as who they are today and what’s present to them,” Baptcare Sanctuary Chaplain, Gareth Fuller said.

-As part of improving our Sanctuary residents’ spiritual health and wellbeing, our chaplains and volunteers host a number of activities for our residents, from bushwalking and art projects to community meals.
-These activities are used as a medium to create conversations and inspire our residents.
+As part of improving the Sanctuary residents’ spiritual health and wellbeing, our chaplains and volunteers host a number of activities for residents, from bushwalking and art projects to community meals.
+These activities are used as a medium to create conversations and a sense of belonging for the residents.

 Sanctuary resident, Arman* said he enjoyed the group activities and trips as it facilitated better social connections with other residents.

 “I like the bushwalking, it’s really fun… you get more connection to each other, you get to know more about each other and the nature is stress free, so you forget about all your problems,” Arman said.

 Arman added that while he is currently dealing with a number of issues in regards to his visa status, he is better able to cope with life’s uncertainties.